Prizefighter series

 The Prizefighter series was a professional boxing tournament created by boxing promoter Barry Hearn and aired on Sky Sports.
 The format has an initial eight fighters, who compete in four quarter-finals of 3 x 3 minute rounds (number and length of the rounds is same as in amateur boxing) followed by two semi-finals and one final all on the same night.
 The total prize money of the tournament is £80,000 with the winner of the tournament taking home £32,000, a figure that has increased from the initial top prize of £25,000 when the tournament first aired in April 2008.
 There have been 34 Prizefighter tournaments so far featuring 14 different weight divisions.
 The last tournament was held in 2015.

+In 2024 a new Prizefighter tournament was announced.
+This time promoted by Eddie Hearn, the tournament would include eight fighters in the middleweight division.
+Unlike in the previous tournaments, this time the fights would be 10-rounders and the tournament isn't completed in a single evening.
+The quarter-finals were held on July 15, 2024 in Osaka, Japan.

 Prizefighter 1: The Heavyweights

 The first Prizefighter took place at York Hall, Bethnal Green in April 2008.
 The event was televised live on Sky Sports and saw 8 heavyweight fighters compete for the title.
 Competitors for the first series were Martin Rogan, David Dolan, Dave Ferguson, Billy Bessey, Alex Ibbs, Darren Morgan, Paul Butlin and Colin Kenna.

-Martin Rogan and David Dolan met in the final each boasting unbeaten records of 9-0.
+Martin Rogan and David Dolan met in the final each boasting unbeaten records of 9–0.
 Rogan won after three rounds of boxing in which Dolan had been knocked down twice.
 Dolan was possibly still feeling the effects of a gruelling first round fight in which a punishing left hook from Darren Morgan had him out on his feet and holding on.